-Cognisance have been taken of all comments in compiling the Scoping Report, and the comments, together with the Environmental Assessment Practitioner's (EAP) and Applicant's responses thereto, were included in the final report as a Comments and Response Report (CRR).
-Where appropriate, the report was updated accordingly.
+Cognisance will be taken of all comments in compiling the final Scoping Report, and the comments, together with the Environmental Assessment Practitioner's (EAP) and Applicant's responses thereto, will be included in the final report as a Comments and Response Report (CRR).
+Where appropriate, the report will be updated accordingly.